What is Google Update Recovery?

 Modern Google update recovery must consider AI Overviews.
 Even if you recover traditional rankings, you won’t recover traffic if AI Overviews answer users’ questions without clicking through:

-- Create 45-50 word micro-answers for AI citations
+- Create micro-answers for AI citations

 - Implement schema markup for AI Overview visibility